 Section 3.
 The Bylaws may not be amended or revoked except by the General Assembly, when so announced in the agenda of the meeting.
 Any amendment must be done by vote requiring two-thirds (2/3) majority of the members present.

 Section 4.
 The rules contained in the parliamentary practice of the Robert’s Rules of Order, as revised, shall govern the Society in all cases to which they are applicable, and in which they are

 not inconsistent with the Bylaws of this Society.

 A R T I C L E VII

-To enable the Society to carry on its cultural and charitable purposes, the Society shall collect membership dues from its members, raise revenue by organizing banquets, picnics and cultural events and soliciting and accepting donations.
+To enable the Society to carry on its cultural and charitable purposes, the Society shall collect membership dues from its members, raise revenue by organizing events, soliciting and accepting

 A R T I C L E VIII

 Assuming the extreme hypothetical case in which the Society could not function properly for the purpose set forth in these Bylaws, in spite of great efforts by its members, the Society shall be